jercoco/QSQF/README.md

    ```

 ## Results
+The main results of four QSQF models for reliabilty, sharpness and CRPS are listed in the following table.
 | Criterion | QSQF-A | QSQF-B | QSQF-AB | QSQF-C |
 | --------- | ------ | ------ | ------- | ------ |
 | MRAE      | 0.0401 | 0.0506 | 0.0397  | 0.0286 |